 6. If I am arrested, should I speak with a police officer?

 The short answer is no. (See “I am being investigated for a crime.”)
-There may be circumstances when it is to your advantage to speak to the officer, but it is always advised to consult an attorney.
+There may be circumstances when it is to your advantage to speak to the officer, but it is always advised to consult a criminal defense attorney in Colorado Springs.
 Information that you believe is to your benefit may ultimately be used against you in a court of law.

 7. Is there a difference between misdemeanors and felonies?

 Yes.
 Misdemeanors are lower level offenses which may carry lesser periods of time in jail and may have a detrimental impact on job futures.
 Felonies are more serious offenses which may carry prison sentences and impact future job opportunities and/or security clearances, not to mention the right to carry/own a firearm.